Glasgow Doors Open Days Festival

 JamesRhind; Collective Architecture 1906 (refurbished 2015),

-Beautiful Category B listed Carnegie Library home to the unique Glasgow Women’s Library since 2013.
-Find out about this library, archive and its year round events dedicated to women’s lives, histories and achievements.
+Visit the beautiful Category B listed Carnegie Library, now home to the world-famous Glasgow Women’s Library since 2013.
+Find out about the library, archive and its programme of year round events dedicated to women’s lives, histories and achievements.

 Duncan McNaughton 1878, (Original)

 Visit the Category B listed Burgh Halls of the historic Burgh of Maryhill.
 View the iconic stained glass windows designed by Stephen Adam, learn about the unique heritage of the area’s industrial and social past, and find out who was Mary Hill.

 The stunning stained glass windows portray the variety of trades in Maryhill and offer a glimpse into the past of those who lived and worked in the area in the time of renowned maker and designer Stephen Adam.
 Maryhill, once an expanse of fields in the Gairbraid Estate quickly grew into a thriving industrial area where families flocked to live and work upon the expansion of the Forth and Clyde Canal.
 The Burgh Halls built in 1878 became a social and civic hub of the community, with a bath house, fire station and police station located next door.
 Join a tour of the Halls to learn the story of its refurbishment, a story of progression into the 21st Century and celebration of a long standing heritage and find out who was Mary Hill?

 Meeting point: Reception, 10-24 Gairbraid Avenuw, Glasgow G20 8YE

 Bookings: call 0141 946 5149 or email [email protected]